Want to reduce your yacht’s carbon footprint? We pick out four eco-friendly upgrades to consider

 Prices: Torqeedo Travel 1003-CS Outboard (3hp equivalent) – £1,699; Ocean VoltSail Drive 15 System (30-45hp equivalent) – £32,842 + VAT and installation.

 Generating green power is pointless if the batteries storing it are not efficient.
 Making a plan of how much power you realistically use should be the first step in any power refit plan.
 Sophisticated battery monitoring means it’s now easy to record what uses what.

-There’s no universal answer as to which battery is ‘best.’
+There’s no universal answer as to which boat battery is ‘best.’
 As a general rule, smaller yachts with lower draw tend to fit Absorbed Glass Matt batteries, while those with high draw appliances increasingly use lithium-based technology.
-Instant hot water taps, microwaves and even some new generation air conditioning systems can all be run with lithium.
+Instant hot water taps, microwaves and even some new generation air conditioning systems can all be run with a lithium boat battery.

 Prices: Victron Energy BMG-712 Smart Battery Monitor with Bluetooth Connection – £185; Victron Lithium Super Pack battery 12.8V 100Ah – £1,160.

 Ease of installation: 9/10